-Provide guidance and mentoring based on own expertise
+Provide guidance and mentoring based on own expertise.

-LWOW Webinar Thought LeaderS:
+LWOW Webinar Thought Leaders:

-Deliver the content of LWOW Live webinars
+Deliver the content of LWOW Live webinars.

 Selected on a volunteer basis from a diverse array of legal and non-legal backgrounds.

-Watches the team present their Project of Worth, and then, in 5 minutes or less, ask questions and provide constructive feedback on at least three factors: substance, creativity, and viability.
+Watches the team present their Project of Worth, and then, in 5 minutes or less, asks questions and provide constructive feedback on at least three factors: substance, creativity, and viability.
 Absolutely no preparation is needed.

 Time commitment: The entire experience (team presentation, judge’s feedback, and audience voting) lasts just under an hour for each presentation.